-Reading time 6 minutes - Spend just a few minutes reading this article and you'll be in a much better position to decide on how best to book any upcoming move, so relax and inform yourself.
+Reading time 6 minutes - Spend just a few minutes reading this article and you'll be in a much better position to decide on how best to book any upcoming move.

 The days of hiring a man and van just for shifting that old sofa you bought on Gumtree are long gone.
 Although most local man and van companies still provide that kind of service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 3 or 4 bedroom house or a medium to large office.
 So it's useful to know how they charge.